zimolzak/crypto-challenges/Readme.md

 * 8 milliseconds per character in a string-compare is breakable.
 7 ms is breakable with manual help.
 Specifically, set T to 6 and fill in some text from some replicates.
 This all feels a *lot* like DNA sequencing.
-6 ms similarly; set T to 5 ms, fill in my hand.
-I can break 4ms by an automoated try-try-again and tracking the longest guess on record.
+6 ms similarly; set T to 5 ms, fill in by hand.
+I can break 4ms by an automated try-try-again and tracking the longest guess on record.
 3.7 ms is a good threshold for that.
 Probably will require some sort of voting, graphics, and/or statistics to get lower than that.
 Signal to noise is going to decrease toward the end